Natural rim: 6,223 ft

 However, water releases are not permitted when the lake surface level falls below the natural rim at 6,223.’
 The lowest lake level on record (measured since 1900) was 6,220.26’ on Nov.
 30, 1992.

-The University of California, Davis, operates the Tahoe Environmental Research Center, which monitors, among other things, the clarity of Lake Tahoe.
+The University of California, Davis, operates the Tahoe Science Center, which monitors, among other things, the clarity of Lake Tahoe.

 Clarity has been measured since 1968 using a Secchi measurement, which is the point below the lake surface at which a 10” white disk disappears from view.
 The annual Secchi depth is comprised of about 25 readings throughout the year.